LOFAR early-time search for coherent radio emission from Short GRB 181123B

 \subsubsection{Host galaxy constraints}

-As noted in Section \ref{sec:otherobs}, a faint extended source was found at the GRB location that may be the host galaxy, though no redshift was attained.
-Here, we also consider other host galaxy candidates for GRB 181123B.
+As noted in Section \ref{sec:otherobs}, a likely host galaxy was observed at a redshift of 1.8 with a probability of chance alignment of 0.44 per cent \citep{paterson2020}.
+As this host identification has a small, but non negligible, probability of being a chance alignment, we also consider other host galaxy candidates for GRB 181123B.
 Since compact binary systems can be found at significant offsets from their hosts, due to natal kicks or dynamical processes \citep[e.g.][]{Salvaterra2010,Tunnicliffe2014,Bray2016}, we performed a catalogue search beyond the XRT error circle.
 To take the nearest in separation, we briefly discuss galaxies of interest within 20$''$ of the UVOT-enhanced XRT position.
 We find one galaxy with redshift only just beyond the $z=0.14$ limit for a magnetar engine following our X-ray analysis in section \ref{sec:X-rayModelling}.
 SDSS\,J121727.68+143609.2 has a photometric redshift estimate of 0.326$\pm$0.101 \citep[e.g.][]{SDSSDR12} and can be classified as an early-type galaxy when considering the SDSS $ugr$ colours \citep{Strateva2001}.
 At that redshift and with a separation from the XRT position of 17.6$''$, the implied projected offset is 84 kpc.
 Two further SDSS galaxies are found at smaller separations of $\sim$7$''$: SDSS\,J121728.29+143546.3 at $z=0.575\pm0.043$ and impact parameter 51 kpc, classified as a red, early-type galaxy and SDSS\,J121728.29+143546.4 (WISEA\,J121728.29+143546.2) which has no redshift but can be classified as a starburst galaxy from its WISE colours, consistent with a late-type classification from the SDSS colours.